Master of Neurological Science

 As you can imagine, the costs of our faculty advisors and administration equal or exceed the tuition presently necessary for us to award the degree.
 We expect tuition costs to rise in the future and are doing our best to facilitate your success in obtaining a graduate degree.

 Registration is online at carrickinstitute.com.
 All candidates must secure a recommendation from a faculty member of the Carrick Institute for Graduate Studies in order to be considered for the Master’s degree program.

 Carrick Institute Thesis Requirements MNeuroSci

-Candidates for the MNeuroSci degree must successfully complete a minimum of 350 hours of graduate study in neurology with the Carrick Institute or its affiliate institutions and be recommended to the Master’s degree by a faculty member of the Institute.
-Central to the Master’s degree is the preparation of a thesis/case study in a form that will be acceptable for publication in an indexed peer reviewed scientific journal.
+Candidates for the MNeuroSci degree must successfully complete a minimum of 350 hours of graduate study in neurology with the Carrick Institute and be recommended to the Master’s degree by a faculty member of the Institute.
+Central to the Master’s degree is the preparation of a thesis/case study in a form that will be acceptable for publication in an indexed peer-reviewed scientific journal.

 The diagnosis, treatment, and outcomes must be clearly defined.
 A comprehensive review of the literature specific to the case diagnosis and treatment is an integral part of the Case Report/Thesis.

 Your thesis must be formatted according to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (www.icmje.org).